Mohamed-94/colony/README.md

 in this game I've defined a simple rules with specific initial conditions to begin with.. the three rules is as follows :

-1- red birds follow green birds
+1- gree birds follow red birds

-2- green birds follow yellow birds
+2- red birds follow yellow birds

-3- yellow birds follow red birds
+3- yellow birds follow green birds

 so simple huh..